lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 You don't start off with a fixed pool of AP.
 Instead, the system counts **up** how much you've spent to give you an AP total.
 A game may restrict the maximum allowable AP by alt, by faction or any other criteria.
 Consult your local game policies for details.

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** If your character uses too many AP, ask staff for help.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** If your character uses too many AP, ask staff for help.
 They may be able to help you adjust your points or re-work your concept to one that better fits the theme.
 Avoid shaving essential skills just to save points.
 A character missing essential skills is as much of a red flag as an overpowered character.

 ## AP Disparities